Frequently Asked Questions

 |White Mountain Apache Behavioral Health Services||1-928-338-4811|

-If you are a provider, you may submit applications through this website on the SMI Assessment Submission Portal page.
+If you are a provider, you may submit applications through this website on the Provider Submission Portal page.

-What if I don't want SMI services anymore?
+What if I don't want SED or SMI services anymore?

-SMI services are voluntary.
+All services are voluntary.
 You may choose not to receive services.
-Or, you can ask your clinical team about closing or dis-enrolling.
+Or, you can ask your clinical team about being assessed to have the designation removed.